hpe-dev-incubator/hpe-dev-portal/content/blog/seamless-data-engineering-for-financial-services.md

 ![](https://lh6.googleusercontent.com/I8m-F21ZhxExbOUCZsUjrAlQ6i1oapby2gnfJcelgsVDgSXEtQt_hvOeQSLWBwXAPVydqEEwMjiC_C2_mG3d7EKFL6uN6igCaetumxr-PFPvHtBNa6DiMKgp-qSvan4WzHf3UfRRwhxPOvgsD9sN7gA)

 This use case involves leveraging external pricing server/rest API calls, which are streamed into the data lake/data warehouse of a cloud provider (Microsoft Azure) using Spark from HPE Ezmeral Unified Analytics.
 Let me demonstrate how this platform enables data analysis using EzPresto (an enterprise-supported version of Presto) and empowers the creation of live dashboards using Superset.
-For a hands-on experience with the concepts discussed in this blog, explore the code examples on our GitHub repository ***(Link)***.

-## Step1: **Data Gathering**
+## Step 1: **Data Gathering**

 The data consists of stock prices of different companies listed in National Stock Exchange (NSE) of India.
 The files consist of historical data from the year 2000 to 2021, which was transformed to a streaming data source.
 The data was pulled from external servers hosted publicly and then saved to HPE Ezmeral Data Fabric Volume.